osdldbt/dbt2/doc/user-guide.rst

 limitations.
 The DBT-2 AppImage may not always be as capable as installing the kit from source or from other pre-packaged distributions.

+The DBT-2 AppImage must be installed on each system.
+It is also recommended to install the Touchstone Tools AppImage on each system when there are multiple systems in use.

 For ease of use, we recommend renaming the DBT-2 AppImage binary to `dbt2`, if it hasn't already been done.
 Examples in the documentation will assume it has been renamed to `dbt2`.